 Transport laptops in individual, well-cushioned bags.
 Do not put books on top of the computer.

-- Do not pick up a laptop by the display (LCD).
-This can cause hinges to weaken and in some cases, the display to crack.
+Do not pick up a laptop by the display (LCD).
+This can cause hinges to weaken and could crack the display.
 Subtle damage to the pixels may also occur.
-Again, weight, such as books, may cause compression if being transported, also vibration.
-Damage to the LCD may result.
+Excessive weight in a bookbag such as large textbooks, may cause compression when being transported and cause damage to the LCD or other internal electronics.

-- Do not leave the computer in a parked car during hot summer or cold winter conditions.
-Extreme temperartures (below 41 degrees or above 95 degrees Fahrenehit) may result in damages to the laptop case and internal components.
+Do not leave the computer in a parked car during hot summer or cold winter conditions.
+Extreme temperartures (below 41 degrees or above 95 degrees Fahrenheit) may result in damage to the laptop case and internal components.

-- Prevent liquids from contacting the laptop.
-Liquid may cause damage to internal components, the keyboard, and may possibly cause electrical shock.
+Liquids and electronics do not mix well, so keep liquids away from the laptop.
+Liquid spills damage the internal components, the keyboard, and may possibly cause electrical shock.

-- Do not pick up the laptop by the palm rest or a corner.
-Doing so may cause the system board to flex and/or break.
+Do not pick up the laptop by the palm rest or a corner.
+Doing so may cause the system board to flex then fail.